Europe shares rise as FedEx/TNT bid feeds M&A fever

 "Now the focus is about to shift to the U.S. earnings season."

-Greek shares rose as investors welcomed a move over the weekend by Athens' government to calm concerns that the country might default on an IMF loan.
-Greece's Athex index was 0.8 percent higher.
+Greek shares rose as investors welcomed a move over the weekend by Athens' government to calm concerns that the country might default on a loan.
+Greece's Athex index was 0.7 percent higher.

-Bucking the trend, flag-carrying airlines, known by some analysts as "legacies", IAG and Air France-KLM fell 1.2 percent and 2.7 percent after downgrades by JP Morgan.
+Bucking the trend, flag-carrying airlines, known by some analysts as "legacies", Air France, IAG and Air France-KLM fell between 1.3 percent and 2.7 percent after downgrades by JP Morgan.

 "We are realigning our European Airline ratings with a clear bias towards LCCs (low-cost carriers), which we believe offer superior risk/reward and continued growth potential while Legacies remain exposed to unrelenting Middle Eastern competition and suffer from stagnating margins," the analysts wrote in a note.